 The vast majority of people with acne and inflammatory skin conditions also have digestive symptoms or too much bad bacteria in relation to good bacteria.
 You can influence skin health by nourishing your microbiome and eating foods that provide nutrients to strengthen the skin and gut lining.
 What are you feeding your microbiome?

-Our traditional Standard American Diet (SAD) is based on inflammatory fats, processed grains, and tons of sugar.
+Our traditional Standard American Diet (SAD) is based on inflammatory fats, processed grains, skeletonized foods, and tons of sugar.
 This affects our internal inflammatory response, and an inflamed gut = inflamed skin.
-Feeding your body inflammatory and skeletonized foods results in poor skin and overall health.
+Feeding your body inflammatory and nutrient void foods results in poor skin and overall health.

 Your skin needs collagen, antioxidants (vitamins A, C, E, zinc, selenium), CoQ10, fatty acids, and probiotics to shine.
 Let’s take a look at some particular superstar foods that nourish both skin and gut health.
 You can get clear skin from the inside out!

 Superfoods for Glowing Skin

 1. Our first superstar skin superfood is fatty acids and good fats.

 - Omega 3 fatty acids in particular are anti-inflammatory and excellent to nourish your skin.
 The richest sources for the omegas are sardines and wild salmon.
 I eat wild salmon at least twice a week!
 Chia seeds and walnuts are good sources too.
 You can also take an omega 3 supplement, or GLA (borage oil) is excellent for skin AND reduces PMS symptoms.
 Double-win.